gsilano/BebopS/README.md

 Installation Instructions - Ubuntu 16.04 with ROS Kinetic and Sphinx
 --------------------------------------------------------------------

-To use the code developed with the Parrot-Sphinx simulator some preliminary actions are needed.
-First of all, what is Sphinx?
-Sphinx is a simulation tool initially thought to cover the needs of Parrot engineers developing drone software.
+Preliminary actions are required to use the code developed with the Parrot-Sphinx simulator.
+First of all, **what is Sphinx?** Sphinx is a simulation tool initially thought to cover the needs of Parrot engineers developing drone software.
 The main concept is to run a Parrot drone firmware on a PC, in an isolated environment well separated from the host system, while Gazebo is in charge of simulating the physical and visual surroundings of the drone.
 For further information on Sphinx, please take a look at the [Parrot for Developers website](https://developer.parrot.com/docs/sphinx/index.html).

 Sphinx can run only on Linux 64 bits, and a minimum of 1 GByte of storage is necessary to its exection.